 Nursing Positions

 The cradle position is the position you will normally use.
 Be sure you are well supported with pillows under your arms, under the baby, and preferably a stool to lift your legs.
-Lean back, do not lean over the baby.
+Lean back; do not lean over the baby.
 Make sure your baby faces you squarely.

 The football hold is best if you have a baby who is having difficulty latching on, or if you have had a Cesarean birth and don’t want the baby on your abdomen.
 The football hold is also helpful if you have large breasts.